 £$€¥ For entry to the Palace, Gardens and temporary exhibitions: €20 from 1 Apr to 31 Oct, and €16 for 1 Nov to 31 Mar.
 Free for under 18s and 18-25 year old EU residents.

 The collection is housed in an imposing converted railway station and is best known for its impressionist masterpieces.
-The best known pieces include: Cezanne's Apples and Oranges; Manet's The luncheon on the grass; Monet's The Saint-Lazare Station (pictured), Rouen Cathedral and Blue water lilies; Renoir's Montmatre; van Gogh's Starry Night over the Rhone and Self-portrait; and Whistler's mother.
+The best known pieces include: Cezanne's Apples and Oranges; Manet's The luncheon on the grass and Olympia; Monet's The Saint-Lazare Station (pictured), Rouen Cathedral and Blue water lilies; Renoir's Montmatre; van Gogh's Starry Night over the Rhone and Self-portrait; and Whistler's mother.

 where?
 Rue de Lille, 75343 Paris, France.
 Metro: Solferino (line 12).
 RER: Musée D'Orsay (line C).
 Bus: 24,63,68,69,83, 84,94